 4. I know I need to ruck.
 How do I get started, and what do you recommend as far as a type of ruck?
 Is using a weight vest OK?

 A weight vest is a fine substitute for a ruck, but half of rucking is getting your ruck perfectly fitted for you.
 While you are progressing, the weight vest is a great tool.
-Check this page for the types of rucks you can consider.
+Here are the types of rucks to consider.
 Learn how to pace yourself at varying speeds.